maindconsultingservices/google_twitter_scraper/README.md

   - `query` (string, required): The search query.
   - `max_results` (integer, optional, default: 10): Maximum number of results (must be between 1 and 1000).
   - `sites` (array of strings, optional): One or more site restrictions.
 When provided, the query is automatically modified to include the "site:" operator for each specified domain (grouped with an OR operator).
+  - `timeframe` (string, optional): A relative time filter for search results.
+Allowed values are:
+    - `24h` – results from the last 24 hours.
+    - `week` – results from the last week.
+    - `month` – results from the last month.
+    - `year` – results from the last year.

+    Internally, this parameter maps to Google's `tbs` parameter (e.g., `qdr:d` for `24h`).
 - **Response:** JSON object containing a list of search results.
 - **Redis Integration:** Search results are cached in Redis for 60 seconds to speed up frequent queries and reduce load.